-As a school we use dojo points as a reward system that has instant impact in praising positive behaviour in school.
-The children love to get points that relate to our four foundations.
-The children with the most dojos at the end of a week get to come to hot chocolate and chat time with the headteacher.
+As a school we use dojo points as a reward system that has instant impact in praising positive behaviour in school and parents can see been awarded in real time.
+The children love to get points that relate to our four foundations and their learning.
+The children with the most dojos at the end of a week from each class get to come to hot chocolate and chat/story time with the headteacher or another member of SLT. (this remains inclusive as points are given to all children at an appropriate level to their need so ALL children can achieve this reward).